 Follow us to stay up to date!

-We regularly post updates both about all of LAAC’s programming and resources, and about any news or information pertinent to legal aid, on our Facebook and Twitter pages.
+We regularly post updates both about all of LAAC’s programming and resources, and about any news or information pertinent to legal aid, on our Facebook.
 This includes updates on our advocacy to secure more legal aid funding and announcements about upcoming trainings, so be sure to follow us and check back for updates!

 *Let us know if we’ve missed any trainings or resources!